JamesSkemp/phaser-3-vsc-typescript-nodejs/README.md

 The following is a starter project to get started with a new game in Phaser 3 and Visual Studio Code, using TypeScript and NodeJS.

+> Since Phaser 3 does not yet bundle the TypeScript defintions, if you are copying this directory you will also need to copy the Phaser defintions file one directory level up.

 ## What This Project Provides

 - src